Watch the video above to learn more about our lecture programme.

 “What is important is that you see the relevances of science in the compass of your knowledge.
 That, to my mind, is vital.”

 – Lord Robert Winston speaking at The NCS

-Where possible, we provide full video and audio podcasts of lectures that take place at The NCS.
-These are available on iTunes via the links below or on our YouTube channel.
+Where possible, we provide full audio podcasts of lectures that take place at The NCS.
+These are available on most popular platforms via the links below or on our YouTube channel.

 You can also stream each lecture on this You Tube playlist – http://www.youtube.com/playlist?list=PLYt7To2_RwyxaUIHlg0S_vobozqqE_FYv